 The key here, of course, is Hader, who is the two-time reigning National League Reliever of the Year Award winner.
 His rate of homers allowed spiked in 2019, but he nonetheless had a 2.62 ERA, 170 ERA+, 47.8 percent strikeout rate and a 0.80 WHIP in 75 2/3 innings while getting north of three outs on 23 different occasions.
 He remains one of baseball’s biggest weapons, and his presence alone is enough to earn the Brew Crew a spot on this list.

 Surrounding Hader, the Brewers added Phelps in the offseason after he made a solid return from Tommy John last year, converted starter Freddy Peralta has emerged as an important 'pen piece after striking out 69 batters in 49 1/3 relief innings last year, and lefty Suter also came back from Tommy John and was dominant in 18 1/3 relief innings.
-Milwaukee also has a workhorse in Alex Claudio, who made 83 appearances last year, and another potential comeback story in former All-Star closer Knebel, who is nearing a return.
+Milwaukee also has a workhorse in Alex Claudio, who made 83 appearances last year, and another potential comeback story in former All-Star closer Knebel, who is returning from Tommy John.

 So the Hader-led Brewers should have a good bullpen ...
 I think.